You are currently browsing the tag archive for the ‘arborist’ tag.

 In January, I saw a 1950s cedar-shingled cottage on half an acre in Springs, a hamlet a few miles north of East Hampton on Long Island’s South Fork.
 I went to contract on it in early March, applied for a mortgage, and while I was waiting, shared my doubts and what-ifs in another blog post.
 (There are a few pics of the interior on that one, and also a couple here.)
 I finally got mortgage approval Friday — it took more than a month — and I expect to close soon, perhaps within the week.

-Now I’m told that someone is waiting in the wings to pay more if I back out for any reason, and it’s been implied (by my lawyer, no less) that the seller would like me to back out.
-Not gonna happen.
+Now I’m told that someone is waiting in the wings to pay more if I back out for any reason, and it’s been implied (by my lawyer, no less) that the seller would like me to.

 Over the winter, while the house was unoccupied, the plumbing pipes, which had not been properly drained by the owner (who is elderly and lives upstate), froze and burst.
 The plumber, whom the seller’s broker hired to repair them, stole the only furnishings of value from the house — an antique gate-leg table, a filigreed metal mirror, and a Victorian etched glass lighting fixture.
 The contract of sale stipulated that all furnishings be left in the house.

 The broker called the police.
 The plumber confessed to having taken the items; he said he thought “everything was going in a dumpster.”
-The items have been returned, but the antique table is now broken, and I have no faith in the sketchy plumber’s work ethic, especially since there’s a growing pool of water in the basement from two leaks the plumber actually created.
+The items have been returned, but the antique table is now broken.

 Below: My new garage, oy